Various Yii 3.0 related documentation

 }

-It’s preferred to resolve aliases at configuration level, so services get URLs and paths as ready to use strings:
+It’s preferred to resolve aliases at the configuration level, so services get URLs and paths as ready to use strings:

 <?php